GilbertndadzaJr/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This a task about functions nested loops using C
+This is a task about function nested loops using C